Whether creating some brand new website content or updating your existing work, the importance of effective content is often overlooked.

 If you have an ideal client or pre-made buyer personas, then they are a great addition to this section.
 Think about what your audience likes, and what turns them off.
 Remember, you know your customers better than anyone, so try and impart some of this knowledge in the brief.

-A clear idea of who your audience is helps ensure the functionality and design is appropriate.
+A clear idea of who your audience is will help to ensure the content produced is appropriate.
 It will help to create a vision that caters to your target audience’s needs and expectations, maximising their engagement with your website.

-Here you should develop why you need a website.
+Here you should develop what the goals of your website are.
 Consider what your company goals are, and how these will be supported by your online presence.

-If you are just after a brochure site, why?
+If you have a brochure site, what information do you most want visitors to take away from it?
 Is it to share your brand, or inform potential customers of the services you offer?

 What journey do you want your customers to take once they are on the site, and what is the end goal?
-Think about what you would like visitors to do with the information available on your site, and what your main call to action is.
+This journey is shaped by the presentation and content on your site, so think about what you would like visitors to do with the information available, and what your main call to action is.
 It may be a transaction, booking, share to social media, or an email signup.

 Including a guide for the budget you have will help the agency to propose the most appropriate solution.
 Some clients are hesitant to provide an exact figure at this stage, but the more open and honest you are with everything in a brief, the more accurate and detailed quotes you will receive in return.
 A budget range, however wide, is greatly appreciated.

-At Barefoot Media we are experts at creating stunning and effective websites.
-From branding and design, to content creation and population, we can get your business online.
-More information on our web design services can be found here, or contact our creative director Ryan McFarlane with any questions – or an expertly written website brief.
+At Barefoot Media, we are experts at creating stunning website content.
+From content creation to population, we deliver the right information in a clear tone of voice and craft fantastic user experiences.
+More information on our content creation service can be found here, or contact Jim Michell with any questions – or an expertly written website brief.